 Speaking at a Bible quiz contest for high school-aged girls, Shalom took issue with Netanyahu’s statement that “in any peace agreement that ends the conflict, some settlements will end up beyond Israel’s borders.”

-Knesset Speaker Reuven Rivlin said that even though he himself would never lift his hand in favor of relinquishing territory he understood the need for negotiations and he appreciated Netanyahu setting red lines in his speech to Congress.
+Knesset Speaker Reuven Rivlin said even though he himself would never lift his hand in favor of relinquishing territory, he understood the need for negotiations and he appreciated Netanyahu setting red lines in his speech to Congress.

-Vice premier Moshe Ya’alon said that Israel was not isolated internationally and that the United States wants to see a strong Israel.
+Vice premier Moshe Ya’alon said Israel was not isolated internationally and that the US wants to see a strong Israel.

 A Telesker poll published in Ma’ariv